statox/statox.github.io/src/posts/p5/winter-holiday-2020/triomino/index.md

 ### Board games are fun!

 During the winter holidays I played some games of Triomino and Reversi, which I hadn't done in an eternity.
-This reminded me that the first programs I enjoyed coding were some board game and it gave me the motivation to get back on some side projects.
+This reminded me that the first programs I enjoyed coding were some board games and it gave me the motivation to get back on some side projects.

 So once again I cloned my boilerplate git repo with an html page and the p5.js library imported and started coding.